luiarthur/padawan/_posts/langcompare/2015-05-13-langcompare.md

 This simulation study is not meant to be an official benchmark.
-Sites such as [computer language benchmark games](http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=scala&lang2=gpp) do a more thourough job.
+Sites such as [computer language benchmark games](http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=scala&lang2=gpp) do a more thorough job.
 Though, this study surely offers insights for those that do computational statistics.

 Note that for C++, I used the [Armadillo](http://arma.sourceforge.net/) library